css-raku/CSS-TagSet-raku/docs/CSS/TagSet.md

     method inline-style(Str $tag, Str :$style) returns CSS::Properties;

-Default method to parse an inline style associated with the tag, typically the `style` attribute.
+Default method to parse an inline style associated with the tag, typically the inline style is computed from the `style` attribute.

 ### method tag-style

-    method tag-style(str $tag, Str *%atts) returns CSS::Properties
+    method tag-style(Str $tag, Str *%atts) returns CSS::Properties

-A rule to add any tag-specific property settings.
-For example.
-This method must be implmented, by the class that is applying this role.
+Abstract method to compute a specific style, based on a tag-name and any additional tag attributes.
+This method must be implmented, by the class instance.

+By convention, this method vivifys a new empty [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/CSS/Properties) object, if the tag was previously unknown.

+### method base-style

+    method tag-style(str $tag) returns CSS::Properties

+Abstract rule to